How to Bathe in a Japanese Onsen

 The importance of making a good impression

-But that is the past, and the Japanese enjoy seeing foreign visitors visiting the onsen and learning their culture.
-These etiquette rules will help you impress the locals and not feel embarrassed or cause confusion.
+That is the past, and today many Japanese people are happy to see foreign visitors enjoy the onsen and learn the local customs.
+These etiquette rules will help you make a good impression and avoid confusion.

 Kevin Henrique